-Alyssa Milano ‘So Excited’ As She Confirms ‘Who’s The Boss’ Reboot With TV Dad Tony Danza
+Alyssa Milano ‘So Excited’ As She Confirms ‘Who’s The Boss?’
+Reboot With TV Dad Tony Danza

 Light and Pintauro reportedly aren’t attached to the revival project yet, but they are “supportive” of the new show, an insider said.

-Fans of the original Who’s the Boss may recall that in the final season, Danza’s Tony and Light’s Angela fell in love but did not marry, and their relationship was left on an unclear note.
+Fans of the original Who’s the Boss? may recall that in the final season, Danza’s Tony and Light’s Angela fell in love but did not marry, and their relationship was left on an unclear note.
 Milano’s Samantha married her college boyfriend Hank (Curnal Achilles Aulisio), but clearly her single mom status in 2020 means things didn’t end well.